 Ride with the statue to the past - Plaza Mayor

 Favorite thing: Plaza Mayor was fascinating to me as it was not at all similar to than to be in hectic downtown.
 I enjoyed the air and space around me, the old big statues, the historical nicely painted buildings - and my refreshment after a long walk.

 Plaza Mayor is definitely one place where I would take my first-timer guest.

 Fondest memory: When talking about Plaza Mayor - please see above.

 Favorite thing: This square was initially built between 1617 and 1620 on the request of King Felipe II.
 After a terrible fire it was totally redesigned in 1790.

 Over the centuries it was used as marketplace, bullring, inquisition and execution place.

 In Plaza Mayor there are some shops; many cafes and restaurants.
 There is also a tourist office.

-The Plaza Mayor is right next to the Peurta del Sol and a great place for everything.
+Favorite thing: The Plaza Mayor is right next to the Peurta del Sol and a great place for everything.
 There will be lots of people leasurly walking around they are plenty of shopping opportunities, tapas bars and nightlife.
 Another great meeting point and general area to spend a day!

 Since its creation, the Plaza Mayor has apparently seen festivities, bull fights, royal coronations and executions.
 These would be attended by as many as 50,000 people.